jasonjac2/OneMoreWiki/Page-Commands.md

+## Arrange Containers
+Rearranges the containers on a page either vertically or in columns and rows where columns are equally sized within a given page with.
+Containers are ordered purely based on the order in which they appear on the OneNote page.
+OneMore doesn't try to sort them in any intelligent way.

 ## Add Icon to Page Title
 Chose from a selection of icons from the Segoe UI Emoji font to add to the page title;
 OneNote automatically displays that icon in the page navigator as well.